qu8n/dotfiles/homebrew/README.md

 # [Homebrew](https://brew.sh/)

-Makes it easy to install and manage packages on MacOS.
-Along with Bundle, we can document existing packages and install them on a new machine with a single command.

 > [!IMPORTANT]
 > Apps, including custom fonts, should be installed when possible via `brew` or
 > `brew cask`.
 Search if apps are available via `brew search`.
 Only download apps